cherrypy/cherrypy/sphinx/source/basics.rst

 Authentication
 ##############

-CherryPy provides support for two very simple authentications mechanism, both described in :rfc:`2617`: Basic and Digest.
+CherryPy provides support for two very simple authentication mechanisms, both described in :rfc:`2617`: Basic and Digest.
 They are most commonly known to trigger a browser's popup asking users their name and password.